Canon 1D X vs 750D

 |1120 shots per battery charge||440 shots per battery charge|

 |158 x 168 x 83 mm, 1551 g||132 x 101 x 78 mm, 555 g|

 Body comparison: Canon 1D X vs 750D

 An illustration of the physical size and weight of the Canon 1D X and the Canon 750D is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1DX – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is considerably smaller (50 percent) than the Canon 1D X. Moreover, the 750D is substantially lighter (64 percent) than the 1DX.
 It is worth mentioning in this context that the 1DX is splash and dust resistant, while the 750D does not feature any corresponding weather-sealing.